Huddersfield Town's 2014/15 Customer Charter

 •Character - we will be courageous, straight talking and entrepreneurial together with all our other qualities and values that is what will make Huddersfield Town distinctive

-From our mission statement and values we make a 10 point pledge to our supporter, people and community to be:
+From our mission statement and values we make a 10 point pledge to our supporters, people and community to be:

 •Always Sincere, Never Pretentious